devoteam-cybertrust/droidstatx/README.md

       * Cordova
           - Used Plugins
       * Xamarin
-          - Determine if DLL's are bundled.
+          - Determine if DLL's are bundled (Automatic extraction of DLL's to output_dlls folder)
  * Determine if the backup option is enabled
  * Determine if the package has multiple dex files
  * Check for presence of secret codes